TopologyHealth/IG-Authoring-Prompts/input/pagecontent/validation-testing.md

 3. **Ask follow-up questions** to dive deeper into specific validation areas
 4. **Save successful prompts** for future use and share them with the community
 5. **Iterate and refine** prompts based on the responses you receive

-### 🤖 LLM-Specific Tips for Validation

-#### Three Core Prompting Principles (Based on Real-World Experience)

-1. **Be Descriptive** - Clearly explain what you want to validate and include examples when possible
-2. **Be Specific** - Focus the LLM on specific validation tasks, avoid vague requests
-3. **Break It Down** - Divide complex validation into smaller, manageable tasks

-#### LLM Integration Strategies

-- **Start with simple validation tasks** and build complexity iteratively
-- **Use the same LLM consistently** for related validation tasks to maintain context
-- **Provide examples** of validation results you want to achieve
-- **Validate LLM outputs** against FHIR specifications and your quality standards